What is Website Optimization for SEO? Strategies and Goals

 Website optimization is the process of making sure that your website is accessible and easy to use.
 This means making sure that the text, images, and videos are optimized for display on all devices, that the website works smoothly and is error-free, and that the site’s structure is optimized for search engines.
 All of these factors play a role in increasing website traffic and converting website visitors into customers.

 There are a number of different techniques that can be used to achieve website optimization for SEO, including on-page optimization, off-page optimization, and internal link building.
-In this article, we’ll discuss each of these in detail and explain the benefits that they can offer your business.

 What is website optimization?